andreasabel/inCode/entry/tries-with-recursion-schemes.md

 -   We don't care about `Trie` itself as a result our input.
 We only care about it because we exploit its internal structure.
 -   `TrieF` *already* expresses the internal structure of `Trie`
--   Therefore, if we only want to take advantage of the structure (and not use `Trie` as a direct input or output), we really only ever need `TrieF`.
+-   Therefore, if we only want to take advantage of the structure, we really only ever need `TrieF`.
 We can completely bypass `Trie`.

 This should make sense in our case, because the only reason we use `Trie` is for its internal structure.
-But `TrieF` already captures the internal structure --- thus, we really only need to ever worry about `TrieF`.
+But `TrieF` *already* captures the internal structure
+--- thus, we really only need to ever worry about `TrieF`.
 We don't actually care about the recursive data type --- we never did!

-So, *recursion-schemes* offers the *hylomorphism* recursion scheme:
+In this spirit, *recursion-schemes* offers the *hylomorphism* recursion scheme:

 ``` {.haskell}
 hylo